paulgrove/rapid-mongo/README.md

 ### endPort

-`endPort` - If `port` is not specifed then search until this port for a free port to use.
+`endPort` - If `port` is not specified then search until this port for a free port to use.

 ### args

-`args` is an optional parameter to pass arbitary options to the `mongod` process.
+`args` is an optional parameter to pass arbitrary options to the `mongod` process.

 This option should be an object with command line arguments supplied with the key as the flag and the value as the argument value, use the value `true` to enable a flag, and `false` to disable a flag.

-example:
+Example:

 ```javascript
 var RapidMongo = require('rapid-mongo'),